AlfieTerryyy/Water-Glass/README.md

-# Alfie Terry - Chat Room
+# Water Glass - Chat Room

 A simple web-based chat room with username and key-based access.
 Styled for `alfieterry.co.uk`, this application allows you to host a chat server that can be accessed by anyone with the correct key.